HERALDIC is an American Desktop-as-a-Service company.

 User experience is the biggest challenge of MEA.
 We want to deliver low-latency, rich-content cloud desktops that can perform the same tasks as physical PCs.

 The service is popular among young people (15-30 years old).
 MEAâ€™s user base is growing because users are greatly excited to try this brand new service.

 2013: Born In The Cloud

 Mise En Abyme and Heraldic ware founded by Artem D.

 In 2013, after learning about virtualization and remote desktop technologies, Artem, then a Valencia College student, came up with an idea of an invention – Mise En Abyme Cloud Computers.
 Virtual desktops streamed over the Internet on any device!
 Artem’s mind was blown at the realization of the potential of MEA and he got to work on a prototype with a fanaticâ€™s zeal.

 Mise En Abyme had humble beginnings in a garage, following the footsteps of Google and HP.
 In 2014 Artem set up a few testing VM servers in his garage.
 During his first semester at Valencia College, Artem used these virtual machines in class to code and execute programs from an iPad, a functionality previously unheard of on mobile devices.

 It was in Valencia that this website was started, with a domain name apostlemod.com.

 In May 2015 we decided it was time for our first crowdfunding campaign on Kickstarter to raise money to build Mise En Abyme servers.
-It was than that we've made our viral video that explained Mise En Abyme concepts using Internet memes and Internet culture parody.
-Our Kickstarter did not reach the astronomical goal that we've set so we decided it was the time to move to AWS instead of hosting on-premises.
+It was then that we’ve made our viral video that explained Mise En Abyme concepts using Internet memes and Internet culture parody.
+Our Kickstarter did not reach the astronomical goal that we’ve set so we decided it was the time to move to AWS instead of hosting on-premises.